 Is it true that sterling silver or regular Silver are both the same thing to you?
-It turns out that there are two different types of materials that have different types of care methods, lifespans, and costs.
+It turns out that two different types of materials have different types of care methods, lifespans, and costs.

-Any item called pure Silver or fine Silver is as pure as you'll get: It's made of 99.9percent pure Silver.
-It will have very few trace amounts (only 0.01 percent), but it will be primarily simple Silver (hence the name).
+Any product called pure Silver or fine Silver is as pure as you'll get: It's made of 92.5 percent pure Silver only difference is that it looks oxidised.
+It will be primarily simple Silver (hence the name).

 TARNISHING